InvestedBrick/BrickOS/README.md

 - `clang`
 - `llvm-objcopy`

-## Compilation
+## Compilation && Running
-You can simply compile this project using `make iso`
+You can simply run `make run` to compile and start the OS.

-You will also need to create a virtual disk for the filesystem.
-This disk can be created using the `make_disk.sh` bash script

-## Running
-To start the virtual machine with the OS run `bash start_vm.sh`

 # Notice
-This project is still highly in development and kinda unstable, so if something breaks try to create a new disk or wait for a more stable version.
+This project is still highly in development and kinda unstable, so things are not unlikely to break.